t-kikuc/note/devto/ecs-service-mesh-compare/index.md

 ## 4. ECS Service Connect

-Service Connect, launched in November 2022, is a hybrid of ELB + Service Discovery + App Mesh.
+Service Connect, launched in November 2022, combines features from ELB, Service Discovery, and App Mesh.
-It specializes in ECS->ECS communication and can easily set up reliability and observability features.
+It specializes in ECS-to-ECS communication and provides easy setup for reliability and observability features.

 ### Connection Method